EdJoPaTo/website-stalker-example/systems/starlabs/de/pages-byte-specification.md

  Ubuntu 22.04 LTS (64-bit) or later
  elementary OS 6.1 (64-bit) or later
- Linux Mint 21 (64-bit) or
+ Linux Mint 21 (64-bit) or later
-later
  Manjaro 21.3.7 (64-bit) or later
  MX Linux 21.1 (64-bit) or later
  Zorin OS 16.1 (64-bit) or later
- Windows 11
-22H1 (64-bit) or later
+ Windows 11 22H1 (64-bit) or later

- Whats in the Box
+What's in the Box

  Byte
  36W DC Power Adapter